-However, RNW’s origins as an international media organisation go back twenty years further.
+However, RNW Media’s origins as an international media organisation go back twenty years further.
 In 1927, Dutch overseas broadcasts began with a shortwave transmission to the Dutch East Indies (present-day Indonesia) from Philips laboratories in Eindhoven.

 The Dutch electronics giant was pioneering the new shortwave medium at the time.
 Its efforts were given a boost when Queen Wilhelmina addressed the colonial population via its PCJJ transmitter later that year.